 The forum was attended by Senator the Hon Concetta Fierravanti-Wells, Minister for International Development and the Pacific, who said: “The World Health Organisation has told us that it is not a case of if, but a case of when, another major pandemic [of natural or unnatural origin] will strike.
 This could devastate communities through loss of life, disrupt tourism, trade, investment and people movement, setting back regional economic growth and development.
 The $300 million Health Security Initiative for the Indo-Pacific region includes the largest health and medical research commitment ever made under Australia’s overseas development assistance program.”

-The smallpox simulation was held from 16-17 August 2018, at UNSW Sydney, and coincides with and that shows how minimal genetic material could be used to rapidly identify severity and uncover global transmission routes.
+The smallpox simulation was held from 16-17 August 2018, at UNSW Sydney, and coincides with new research from UNSW and the PLuS Alliance that shows how minimal genetic material could be used to rapidly identify severity and uncover global transmission routes.

 This workshop was funded by the National Health and Medical Research Council (NHMRC) Centre for Research Excellence, Integrated Systems for Epidemic Response (ISER), along with Emergent Biosolutions and Bavarian Nordic.
-It was supported by .
+It was supported by Global Security PLuS.

 It was attended by a number of key representatives from Australia, New Zealand, the USA, Fiji and other Pacific countries.
 Quotes from attendees are included below.